anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 And at some future time, a successor such as "fizzbuzz9" may no longer need the function provided by "fizzbuzz0" and may cease to reference it.

-### Backwards-Incompatible Changes {#backwards_incompatible_changes}
+### Breaking Changes in Successors {#breaking_changes}

-With the current extension model, an extension with a backwards-incompatible change is indistinguishable from a new, unrelated extension.
-Implementers of such changes should consider the
+With the current extension model, an extension with a successor with breaking changes is indistinguishable from a new, unrelated extension.
+Additionally, there is no signaling mechanism in RDAP to specify successors with breaking changes.
-following:
+Implementers of such changes should consider the following:

  - whether the new version of the extension can be provided alongside the old version of the extension, so that a service can simply